campavao/trick-or-treat-roguelike/readme.md

          1. Like Normal house, but harder
       2. Elite Treat
          1. Like Normal house, but more extreme
+   4. Your house
+      1. There is one opportunity to stop by home to drop off candy
 3. Reach the end of the neighborhood and go to Boss House
    1. Disgruntled Adult Boss
    2. Triggered after you take more than 1 piece of candy from an unattended basket